Human Resources Budgets, Staffing, and Process Metrics

 Section 1: Demographics

-We provide a description of the demographics of the survey sample for the chapter.
-These include organization-size demographics, including organization revenue, SG&A spending levels, number of employees, and revenue per employee.
-We continue with HR demographics, including total HR staff head count, employee growth rate per year, attrition rate for past fiscal year, and contingency workers as a percentage of the total HR staff head count.
+In section 1, we provide a description of the survey sample’s demographics for the chapter.
+These include organization-size demographics such as revenue, SG&A spending levels, organization size related to HR business in the previous fiscal year, number of employees, and revenue per employee.
+We continue with HR demographics, including total HR staff head count, employee growth rate per year, attrition rate for the past fiscal year, replacement ratio, turnover rate, and contingency workers as a percentage of the total HR staff head count.

-This section provides typical staffing levels for the HR function.
-This includes internal staff, which includes contingency workers, and external staff, which includes HR personnel in global capability centers (GCCs) or shared services centers, outsourcing service provider personnel serving the HR function, or residing in other departments.
+In section 3, we provide typical staffing levels for the HR function.
+This includes internal staff, which includes contingency workers, and external staff, which includes HR personnel in global capability centers (GCCs) or shared services centers, outsourcing service provider personnel serving the HR function, or personnel residing in other departments.
+These key metrics include:

 • Number of Employees per HR Staff Member